bank-vaults/bank-vaults/docs/backup/README.md

 # Backing up Vault

+The vault-operator has support for backing up the cluster with Velero.

 ## Velero

 First in this example we will install [Velero](https://velero.io/) on the target cluster with Helm: